Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Experiments

 \textbf{Evaluation Datasets.} We primarily use the Room-to-Room (R2R) dataset~\citep{anderson2018vision}, especially the unseen split of validation (Val Unseen) and test (Test Unseen) splits.
-R2R is a commonly-used benchmark in VLN consisting of panoramic RGB-D scans from the Matterport3D~\citep{Matterport3D} simulator and providing crowd-sourced instructions paired with navigation paths.
-Moreover, we evaluate the generalization ability of SkillNav on GSA-R2R~\citep{hong_general_2025} which includes residential (R) and non-residential (N) scenes (\textit{e.g.}, shops, restaurants, and museums) from Habitat-Matterport3D~\citep{ramakrishnan2021hm3d}, and diverse instruction styles with role-specific dialogues (\textit{e.g.}, travel guides (Scene) beyond the basic style of R2R (Basic).
+R2R is a commonly used benchmark in VLN consisting of panoramic RGB-D scans from the Matterport3D~\citep{Matterport3D} simulator and providing crowd-sourced instructions paired with navigation paths.
+Moreover, we evaluate the generalization ability of SkillNav on GSA-R2R~\citep{hong_general_2025}, which includes residential (R) and non-residential (N) scenes (\textit{e.g.}, shops, restaurants, and museums) from Habitat-Matterport3D~\citep{ramakrishnan2021hm3d}, and diverse instruction styles with role-specific dialogues (\textit{e.g.}, travel guides (Scene) beyond the basic style of R2R (Basic)).
+To demonstrate SkillNav's robustness in long-horizon, fine-grained instruction scenarios, we conduct additional experiments on RxR-English~\cite{ku_room-across-room_2020, wang_bootstrapping_2024}, which is more linguistically detailed and has significantly longer trajectory paths than R2R.

-\textbf{Evaluation Metrics.} We use the standard metrics to evaluate the navigation performance~\citep{anderson2018vision, zhao_mind_2023}: (1) Navigation Error (NE): the distance between the stop location and the target; (2) Oracle Success Rate (OSR): the agent ever gets close enough to the goal at any point along its trajectory, regardless of where it decides to stop; (3) Success Rate (SR): the ratio of agents stopping within $3$ meters of the target; (4) Success rate weighted by Path Length (SPL): measure navigation efficiency by weighting the success rate with the ratio between the shortest path length and the agent’s actual path length, penalizing unnecessarily long trajectories.
+\textbf{Evaluation Metrics.} We use the standard metrics to evaluate the navigation performance~\citep{anderson2018vision, zhao_mind_2023, qi_reverie_2020}: (1) Navigation Error (NE): the distance between the stop location and the target; (2) Oracle Success Rate (OSR): the agent ever gets close enough to the goal at any point along its trajectory, regardless of where it decides to stop; (3) Success Rate (SR): the ratio of agents stopping within $3$ meters of the target; (4) Success rate weighted by Path Length (SPL): measures navigation efficiency by weighting the success rate with the ratio between the shortest path length and the agent’s actual path length, penalizing unnecessarily long trajectories; (5) Normalized Dynamic Time Warping (nDTW): penalizes deviations from the ground-truth paths.